umati/Dashboard-OPCUA-Client/doc/Configuration.md

     "Prefix": "umati/v2", // Topic prefix
-    "ClientId": "MyCompany/ClientName", // ClientId part of topic structure "Protocol": "wss", // tcp: plain; tls: TLS secured; wss: WebSocket TLS secured "CaCertPath":"", // path to the CA-Cert file, only to be set if advised "CaTrustStorePath": "", // path to the CA-Cert file, only to be set if advised "HttpProxy": "http://<ip>:<port>", // Optional, Explicitly configure a proxy for http:// or https:// or both "HttpsProxy": "https://<ip>:<port>"
+    "ClientId": "MyCompany/ClientName", // ClientId part of topic structure "Protocol": "wss", // tcp: plain; tls: TLS secured; wss: WebSocket TLS secured "CaCertPath":"", // path to the CA-Cert directory, only to be set if advised "CaTrustStorePath": "", // path to the CA-Cert file, only to be set if advised "HttpProxy": "http://<ip>:<port>", // Optional, Explicitly configure a proxy for http:// or https:// or both "HttpsProxy": "https://<ip>:<port>"